 Both renters and landlords need to be prepared for the cold winter weather and the myriad of issues that can pop up.
-Don’t wait until it’s too late.
+For example, according to new data from Enercare, approximately two-thirds of Ontarians do not have annual furnace maintenance checks performed.
+So don’t wait until it’s too late.
 Here are 10 things you need to know about your rental before the cold weather hits.

 Who Manages Snow Removal?

 In the majority of cases the landlord is responsible for dealing with snow removal.
 Usually it’s required that snow be cleared from walkways within 24 hours of a major snowfall, but I recommend confirming this ahead of time.
 Find out how and when driveways, parking areas and walkways will be cleared and also inquire about ice removal.
 Make sure the landlord provides salt or kitty litter so that tenants can put it down should walkways get icy between snowfalls.

 What to Do if You Go Out of Town

 One of the biggest and most common problems in the winter is frozen pipes.
 If you plan to go out of town for a few days it might be tempting to turn the heat down to save money and energy, but be careful.
 No heat means you run the risk of freezing the pipes.
 Speak to your landlord about what to do if you’re going away.
 He or she may ask you to do something like open up the kitchen cabinet doors since they can block the heat and cause the pipes to freeze when the heat is down.